William Creech Sr.

-William Creech Sr. (1845–1918) was an American philanthropist.
+William Creech Sr. (c.
+1845–1918) was an American philanthropist.
 "Uncle" William Creech is remembered for his contributions to improve Harlan County, Kentucky.

 Philanthropic efforts

 Pine Mountain Settlement School

 Uncle William Creech donated 700 acre of land to establish Pine Mountain Settlement School, the first educational institution in the area.
 The school was co-founded in 1913 by Katherine Pettit and Ethel de Long Zande and was designed by architect Mary Rockwell Hook.
+Ethel's husband Luigi Zande, who was an Italian stonemason and educator, helped to design and build many buildings on the schools campus, including the stone reservoir and chapel.
 Pine Mountain Settlement School has served many purposes, though its current foci are Appalachian cultural education and environmental education.